GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.0.3 =
+* Bug: Reduce the Focus Gravity template column widths by a fraction to prevent edge-case display issues (props Hiwire Creative)
+* Bug: Fix Help page results text encoding problems
+* Bug: Prevent multiple font files being uploaded to a single dropzone
+* Bug: When checking if a Radio/Select field is empty in the PDF context, only look at the value property.

 = 6.0.2 =
 * Bug: Fix up 404 link for Outdated Templates in System Status